 Is the BMW 1 Series M Sport the best trim to go for?
 Find out here

 The BMW 1 Series M Sport is fairly easy to spot if you know what you’re looking for; the larger 18-inch alloys are the biggest giveaway but there are also some subtle changes to the grille and bumpers compared with SE and Sport models.

 The lower part of the grille has a sharper-looking design, and the grille has more chrome parts to help it stand out.
 Yet the M Sport model isn’t all about looks - there are plenty of other changes over other models in the range, and since it’s a top-spec car, there’s more equipment inside as well.

 All BMW 1 Series M Sport cars have sports suspension that improves the car’s handling and there are some other driving-focused options such as a larger fuel tank, sportier steering and more powerful brakes.

 The BMW 1 Series M Sport is available with two petrol engines - the basic 138bhp 118i and the powerful 302bhp 2.0-litre M135i model.
 Diesel engines include the 116d, the 118d and the 120d, with increasing power outputs.
 You also get the option of either manual or automatic gearboxes and even the possibility of all-wheel drive.

 Petrol makes sense for all-round use, so the 118i is our pick for most people.
-Those looking for a sporty drive will want the M135i model, and those who do a lot of motorway miles might want one of the punchy but efficient diesels.
+Those looking for a sporty drive will want either the 128ti or range-topping M135i hot hatchbacks, and those who do a lot of motorway miles might want one of the punchy but efficient diesels.